 Night before the wedding

 The night before, bride, her friends and female relatives gather together for a party called “mehendi”, where they paint each other’s hands and feet with Henna, dance and listen to music.
 Her guests often give the bride advice about married life as well as tease her about her future husband.

-Weddings were traditionally held at the bride’s home or in a temple, but parks, hotels and marriage halls are becoming increasingly popular.
-On the day a wedding altar or “mandapa” is built and covered in flowers.
-All the wedding ceremony takes place in the altar.
+Weddings were traditionally taking place at the bride’s home or in a temple, but nowadays parks, hotels and marriage halls are very popular.
+Wedding ceremony takes place in the altar or “mandapa”, which have lots of decorations and flowers.

-Marriage ceremony is a long ritual when bride and groom pour on each other enormous quantities of rice for wealth.
+Marriage ceremony is a long ritual when the bride and groom pour on each other enormous quantities of rice for wealth.
 Kilograms, really!
-After everyone have to pour some rice on the couple for blessing and every guest wants to have picture with them.
-Imagine how the couple looks like after 4 hours of standing on the stage and taking photos… Good make-up needed for holding smile on the face.
+After every guest has to pour some rice on the couple for blessing and everyone wants to have a photo with them.
+Imagine how the couple looks like after 4 hours of standing on the stage and taking photos… Good make-up needed for holding a smile on the face.

 After the wedding ceremony, the couple go to the groom’s house.
 The bride should be careful to enter the house right foot first for good luck.
 In the evening and late into the night, the families and their guests celebrate with dancing, music and food.

 In general Indian weddings are very complicated and involve long negotiations about dowry payments prior to the event.
 After this has been decided, an astrologer chooses a lucky day.
 Preparations begin early because marriage is not only one of the highlights a person’s life, but also large and complex social gathering to organize.